codeurjc-students/2024-Bookmarks-Forums/README.md

 ![Navigation Map](<Readme images/Nav Diagram.png>)

+# 9. REST API Documentation

+The documentation for the REST API has been generated using Swagger and the OpenAPI specification.
+The YAML file can be found in the following link: [api-docs-yaml](backend/api-docs/api-docs.yaml) However, a more visual and interactive version can be found in the following link: [Swagger UI](backend/api-docs/api-docs.html)

-# 9. Docker instructions for building the application's image
+# 10. Docker instructions for building the application's image

 ⚠️ **In order to build the application's Docker image, you need to have Docker, Node.js and Angular CLI installed on your machine.**